-A ladder is a great way to display and store pretty throw blankets.
+A rustic ladder is a great way to display and store pretty throw blankets.
 This tutorial will show you how easy it is to build one yourself for under $20!

 Hi everyone.
 Thank you so much for all of your sweet comments about my New & Improved Gallery Wall in our family room!
 As I mentioned in the reveal post, my first attempt at the gallery wall always felt too sparse to me.
-After some brainstorming and experimenting, I decided to leave most of the bones of the original gallery and add a few pieces to it.
-And one of those pieces that I added is the rustic ladder that you see to the right of the sofa.
+After some brainstorming and experimenting, I decided to leave most of the bones of the original gallery and add a few key pieces to it.
+And one of those statement pieces that I added is the rustic blanket ladder shelf that you see to the right of the sofa.

 I’ve wanted a ladder for a loooong time, but those bad boys cost way more than I was willing to pay.
 The price of authentic wood ladders has skyrocketed – there’s no way am I going to pay $250 for something that I could easily knockoff myself.
 I made mine for under $20, not including the cost of paint and stain because I already had those on hand.

-I think you’ll find this is a super easy project that you could make in an afternoon (depending upon drying time for the paint & stain).
+I think you’ll find this is a super easy DIY project that you could make in an afternoon (depending upon drying time for the paint & stain).
 Below are the supplies that you’ll need to make a 6′ tall, 18″ wide ladder with four rungs.
 Of course, you can adjust the amount of lumber you need based on the size ladder that you want to make.

 2 – 1x2x8 boards – I used cedar instead of pine boards.
 The cedar boards are rough on one side, which contributes to the rustic look.

 1 – 1x4x8 board – Again, I used cedar.